bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 ## RTP Session Flow Identifier {#flow-identifier}

+{{!RFC3550}} specifies that in traditional RTP, RTP sessions are distinguished by pairs of transport addresses.
+However as QUIC allows for connections to migrate between transport address associations, and as we wish to multiplex multiple RTP session flows over a single RTP session, this profile of RTP amends this statement and instead distinguishes between RTP sessions by the way of a flow identifier.
+The RTP Session Flow Identifier is a 62-bit unsigned integer between the values of 0 and 2^62 - 1.

+This specification does not mandate a means by which the RTP Session Flow Identifiers should be allocated for use within QRT sessions.
+An example mapping for this is discussed in {{sdp-mapping}}
+below.
+Implementations SHOULD allocate flow identifiers that make the most efficient use of the variable length integer packing mechanism, i.e. not using flow identifiers greater than what can be expressed in the smallest variable length integer field until all available flow identifiers have been used.

 The flow of packets belonging to an RTP session are identified by way of an RTP Session Flow Identifier header carried in the `DATAGRAM` frame payload before each RTP packet.
 This flow identifier is encoded as a variable-length integer, as defined in {{QUIC-TRANSPORT}}.